attmme/Wazuh-SIEM-AWS-deploy/README.md

     ![Step 2](assets/0_setting_up/1_vpc/2.png)

-3. Choose a name (recommended to find it between different VPC) and select an IP range, in this case **10.10.10.0/24**.
+3. Choose a name (recommended to help differentiate it from other VPCs) and select an IP range, in this case **10.10.10.0/24**.

     ![Step 3](assets/0_setting_up/1_vpc/3.png)

-4. Check both options for the DNS hostname and resolution and **Create VPC**.
+4. Enable both options DNS resolution and DNS hostname, and then click **Create VPC**.

     ![Step 4](assets/0_setting_up/1_vpc/4.png)